sapana-roehampton/OS-Coursework/week5.md

 # 7. Reflection

-Week 5 significantly improved my understanding of practical server security.
+Week 5 was mainly about working with server security tools.
+I did not just read about them, I actually installed and checked how they work on my server.

-AppArmor strengthened access control, unattended-upgrades automated essential patching, and Fail2Ban protected SSH from repeated login attempts.
+I used AppArmor, unattended-upgrades, and Fail2Ban.
+AppArmor controls what services are allowed to access.
+Unattended-upgrades handles security updates automatically.
+Fail2Ban protects SSH when there are repeated failed login attempts.

-Writing the security baseline script taught me how to automate auditing tasks, and the monitoring script gave me real experience retrieving system performance data through SSH.
+I also created a security baseline script.
+This helped me check security settings quickly instead of running commands one by one.
+I wrote a monitoring script as well, which I used to collect basic system information over SSH.

-This week closely simulated real DevOps and system administration workflows, improving both my technical and professional skills.
+This week helped me get more comfortable managing and securing a Linux server.